cydneymartell/Statistical-Machine-Learning-Final-Project/README.md

 **FINISH THIS**

 ## Historical stock prices dataset
 We trained our replicated TimeGAN architechture on a free dataset of end of day stock prices from https://www.quandl.com/databases/WIKIP/documentation.
 This is a large dataset that contains the end of the day stock prices collected everyday from July 6, 2015 to 2018.
-While this set contains data for 3,000 US companies,  we decided to select 84 tickers from this dataset for our replication of TimeGAN.
-The list of tickers that we used can be found at tickers.txt in the data folder.
+While this set contains data for 3,000 US companies,  we decided to select 86 tickers from this dataset for our replication of TimeGAN.
+The list of tickers that we used can be found in the file tickers.txt.

+The following image shows an example of the historical price data for 6 of the tickers.
 ![image](https://user-images.githubusercontent.com/78554498/110181326-23f7a080-7dd1-11eb-83ba-58be8b3b13c6.png)